Centre for Banking Research

 For more research about banking business models visit the BBM Research website.
 Business model identification results of the BBM Monitor 2019 for Europe are available for all the bank-year observations upon request from the website.

-The new CBR report has been published on "Brexit and Non-EU Banks: Challenges and Opportunities"
+Read the CBR report on "Brexit and Non-EU Banks: Challenges and Opportunities"

 This report sets out the implications of the EU IPU proposals and the potential effectiveness of the delegation management model, as an alternative to corporate restructuring.